Matt Wallner Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins and Matt Wallner, who went 3-for-6 with a home run and three RBI last time out, take on Tanner Bibee and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+The Minnesota Twins and Matt Wallner (.387 slugging percentage over his past 10 games, including two homers), battle starter Gavin Williams and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-He racked up three RBI (going 3-for-6 with a home run) in his previous game against the Guardians.
+He had a hitless showing in his last game (0-for-1) against the Guardians.

 Matt Wallner Game Info & Props vs. the Guardians